11rchitwood/11rchitwood.github.io/_posts/2024-05-13-a-high-school-ornithology-syllabus.md

 - Bird skeletal system, feathers, and flight adaptations
 - Respiratory and circulatory systems of birds
 - Digestive and reproductive systems of birds
-- Field trip: Dissection and examination of bird specimens
+- Lab: Dissection and examination of bird specimens

 Unit 3: Bird Behavior and Communication

-- Courtship displays, mating rituals, and parental care
+- Courtship displays, mating systems, and parental care
 - Bird calls, songs, and vocalizations
 - Bird migration and navigation
 - Field trip: Observation of bird behavior in natural habitats